gvanrossum/gvanrossum.github.io/essays/formal.md

 - Walrus, e.g. `(FOO := ...)`
 - Deletion, e.g. `del FOO`
 - Target of a `for` statement, e.g. `for FOO in ...: ...`
-- Target of a comprehension,
+- Target of a comprehension
   (list/set/dict comprehensions and generator expressions), e.g. `[... for FOO in ...]`
 - Target of a `with` statement, e.g. `with ... as FOO: ...`